-Off late Cesarean delivery has indeed become more popular than normal delivery.
+Off late delivery through Cesarean Section has indeed become more popular than normal delivery.
 Despite the fact that it is risky for both the mother as well as the child, even women having low-risk pregnancy are indeed opting for it.
 They do so in order to get away from the pain and the anxiety that one may experience during labor.

 However, there are women who do not want to deliver thus making use of this method.
-They do try to have a normal delivery in every way possible in order to have recovered after a cesarean delivery as it takes a long time and could also pose complications in the future.
+They do try to have a normal delivery in every way possible in order to have recovered after delivery through cesarean section as it takes a long time and could also pose complications in the future.

 1. Choose the Health Expert Wisely

 Before one goes into labor, it is good to research a bit on the hospital one wants to deliver and the doctor one wishes to hire to deliver.
-Many doctors do prefer Cesarean delivery because it is also easy for them.
-If a normal delivery is on one’s list of priorities, then one needs to hire a doctor who has had the least number of cesarean deliveries.
+Many doctors do prefer delivery through Cesarean section because it is also easy for them.
+If a normal delivery is on one’s list of priorities, then one needs to hire a doctor who has had the least number of deliveries via cesarean section.

 It is important to discuss with one’s doctor and the hospital about one’s delivery preference at the very beginning itself.
-Ask the hospital about their C-section rates and their birthing practices.
+Ask the hospital about their cesarean section rates and their birthing practices.
 If one is still not sure which doctor or hospital to choose from, then one can ask one’s relatives, friends or multiple women who may have had a normal delivery.
-It is indeed necessary to choose one’s gynecologist wisely in order to avoid a C-section or an unnecessary medical intervention.
+It is indeed necessary to choose one’s gynecologist wisely in order to avoid a cesarean section or an unnecessary medical intervention.